Steve Schmidt: 2008 McCain presidential campaign

 John McCain called Steve Schmidt in 2007 as his campaign was faltering and a majority of campaign staff had resigned.
 McCain had gone from the Republican frontrunner on New Year's Day 2007 to last place and bankruptcy by July 2007 under the leadership of John Weaver and Rick Davis.
 After Schmidt joined the campaign as a volunteer, the McCain campaign moved from last place in the Republican primaries to win New Hampshire in January 2008, and then in South Carolina, Florida, California and other states, ultimately becoming the Republican nominee.
 McCain's comeback is regarded as among the greatest of the modern presidential era.

-After securing the nomination, the McCain campaign was viewed as "unfocused."
+After securing the nomination, the McCain campaign was viewed as "unfocused".
 On July 2, 2008, Schmidt was appointed to head up day-to-day operations of the McCain campaign in response to concerns that the campaign lacked coordination and a clear message.
 Rick Davis retained the formal title of "campaign manager", and was in charge of the vice presidential selection and vetting process, alongside attorney A.B.
 Culvahouse, resulting in the selection of Alaska governor Sarah Palin.

 He was dismayed after learning that Davis had promoted Palin as McCain's running mate, saying in an interview with Kyiv Post that "I thought she would bring down the entire campaign."
 Schmidt's relationship with Palin was tumultuous, with Schmidt confronting her on multiple occasions.
 He personally took charge of her debate preparations in the fall of 2008.
 On election night, Schmidt refused Palin's demands that she give a concession speech and reminded her that vice presidential candidates do not traditionally speak on election night, out of concern that her speaking would debase the peaceful transition of power.

 In 2008, Schmidt worked to handle accusations that McCain was having an affair with a lobbyist.
-According to Schmidt, McCain afterwards revealed to him that the accusation was true.
+According to Schmidt, McCain afterward revealed to him that the accusation was true.
 In a 2022 article posted on The Warning, Schmidt wrote that "John McCain's lie became mine."

 In 2022, Schmidt revealed he was deeply disillusioned with McCain by the end of the campaign and did not vote for him, and instead left his presidential vote blank.